kmb40/AWS-Services/README.md

 # AWS Services
-AWS Services Cost Matrix displaying AWS services and associated cost.
+A list of AWS Services with:

+- Descriptions
+- Cost